Patrol torpedo boat PT-109

+Development

+Hubert Scott-Paine of the British Power Boat Company had developed planing-hulled fast motor boats in the UK, for various duties including anti-submarine and torpedo attack (MTB).
+He took his 70-feet MTB design to Elco in 1939, as there was a shortage of suitable engines in the UK at the outbreak of war.
+British Power Boat Company continued production of his designs in Britain throughout the hostilities.
+The seakeeping qualities of boats and ease of construction matched to the available Packard engines made a perfect combination.

+The 70-feet design, licensed to Elco, was soon enlarged to produce the very similar-looking 77-feet design which Elco series-produced following the 'Plywood Derby'.
+Elco then produced their own brand-new design for the US Navy; the 80-feet Patrol, Torpedo boat.

 Specifications

-Hubert Scott-Paine of the British Power Boat Company had developed Air Sea Rescue fast motor boats in the UK.
-He took his PT boat to Elco in 1939, as there was a shortage of suitable engines in the UK at the outbreak of war.
-British Powerboat Company continued production of his designs in Britain throughout the hostilities.
-The seakeeping qualities of boats and ease of construction matched to the available Packard engines made a perfect combination.

 PT-109 was an 80 ft, 40-ton Elco motor torpedo boat (MTB), one of hundreds built by the firm between 1942 and 1945 in Bayonne, New Jersey.

 The seventh MTB of the PT-103 class, her keel was laid 4 March 1942, she was launched on 20 June, and delivered to the Navy on 10 July 1942 to be fitted out in the New York Naval Shipyard in Brooklyn.
 Fully loaded, she displaced 56 tons and could accommodate a crew of three officers and 14 enlisted men, with the typical crew size between 12 and 14.

 The 80 ft Elco MTBs were the largest PT boats operated by the U.S. Navy during World War II.
 They had strong wooden hulls, constructed of two layers of 1 in mahogany planking, excellent for speed and reasonably adequate for seakeeping, but providing limited protection in combat.